fmager/real-time/m0_introduction/s0_intro_to_computing.md

 Compilers are genereally not allowed to guess in a way that might functionally alter your code, such
 as reducing the level of precision.

-The languages in the compiled languages are all designed with at least one compiler, usually
+Most compiled languages are all designed with at least one compiler, usually
 compiling to byte code or machine code.
 However, it is possible to write a compiler after the fact.
-[Cython](https://cython.org/) is one such compiler.
+[Cython](https://cython.org/) is one such compiler made for compiling AOT compiling Python.
-It benefits quite a bit from having the user perform additional annotations of their python code,
+It benefits quite a bit from having the user perform additional annotations of their Python code,
 allowing for a decent speedup.

-Other compilers act Just-In-Time (JIT).
+Other compilers act just-in-time (JIT).
 Just as you want to run your code it will compile it.
 While this seems a bit weird, why not just compile it once and for all, this can allow the compiler to optimize the program specifically for your machine.
+Afterall, while two machines might have similar setups, one might have a GPU and other one not.
 The [Java HotSpot VM](https://docs.oracle.com/en/java/javase/17/vm/java-virtual-machine-technology-overview.html#GUID-982B244A-9B01-479A-8651-CB6475019281) even tries to optimize your code as it runs.
 If allowed to become a long-running process it can swap byte code for compiled machine code.
 In general, JIT compilers increase the startup time